 Max Ernst, Beuys, and Beethoven

-This year, Joseph Beuys is moving into the spotlight specifically, as NRW has chosen to illuminate him as a person and artist, as well as his ideas and works, from different angles to celebrate his 100th birthday.
+Joseph Beuys is moving into the spotlight specifically, as NRW has chosen to illuminate him as a person and artist, as well as his ideas and works.
 From the building where he was born, to his first studio, important works, or museums and galleries that made his work famous early on, places that were essential to his life and work are connected by a cycling route to be athletically experienced.
 Titled “Beuys & Bike”, a route on both sides of the Rhine offers an active break with culture.

 Very close by, specifically in Brühl, expressionist Max Ernst was born.
 The Max-Ernst-Museum there is the only one world-wide that can look back on about seventy creative years of this exceptional artist.
 The three-winged classicist building very close to Augustusburg Palace used to be a popular destination for excursions that Max Ernst liked to visit in his youth as well.
 Its collection comprises paintings, drawings, and collages, as well as more than 70 bronze plastics and sculptures.
 More than 700 photographs and documents from his time supplement the work with information on the artist’s biography.

 Discoverers and world champions